 Finally, as mentioned before, competition is fierce.
 The internet is a wide and varied space – not exactly the place to try to be the jack of all trades.
-Now is the time to simplify your portfolio and specialize in your top few performing products or offerings rather than overextending.
+Now is the time to simplify your portfolio and specialize in your top few performing products or offerings rather than overextend yourself.
 Find your niche and stick to it.
 This strategy is going to save you time, money, and lots of headaches in the long run.

 Make (and Keep) Your eCommerce Resolutions

 If you’re a brand looking to get in on the increase in online traffic but are in need of a little guidance in the SEO department or are looking to switch things up for 2021, we’d love to help you reach your digital marketing goals in the new year.
-Through SEO, social media, website design, and inbound marketing tactics and strategies, Boxwood Digital can get your eCommerce site humming.
+Through SEO, social media, and inbound marketing tactics and strategies, Boxwood Digital can get your eCommerce site humming.